BoxCatGarden/proc_macro_api/proc_macro_api/README.md

 }

 proc_macro_api! {
+    // a path group
     mod_a::{
-        // alias and document
+        // use an alias of the proc-macro attributes
-        /// A function-like macro.
         #[fn] an_fn_api,

-        // forwarding
+        // a path subgroup;
+        // apply local attributes to this path group
+        #[allow(unused)]
         #[proc_macro_attribute]
         mod_b::{
-            // use the forwarded annotation
+            // apply the local attributes from the outside:
+            // #[allow(unused)]
+            // #[proc_macro_attribute]
+            /// Documents won't override local attributes.
+            /// This API is renamed `the_attr_api`.
             an_attr_api as the_attr_api,

-            // override
+            // override the local attributes from the outside:
+            // only `#[dr(Something)]` is applied to this path
             #[dr(Something)] a_derive_api,

+            // syntactically valid
+            nonexistent_api as _,
         },
     },

+    // syntactically valid
+    ::nonexistent_mod::nonexistent_api as _,
 }
-// It will expand to three `pub fn` in the crate root named
+// It will expand to three `pub` functions in the crate root, named
 // `an_fn_api`, `the_attr_api`, and `a_derive_api`, respectively.
 ```